dbos-inc/dbos-docs/docs/getting-started/coreconcepts.md

 # Core Concepts

-Operon is a serverless framework for transactional workflows.
+Operon is a simple easy to use serverless framework for developing transactional application.
+Operon applications are made up of transactions and workflows.
 Operon workflows group together a set of transactions and provide them with Once-and-Only-Once-Execution guarantees.
 This means Operon workflows are guaranteed to run to completion and their composing transactions will be executed only once.